Beauty and the Beast: California Wildflowers and Climate Change

 Programs are scheduled on Climate Change (January 23 at the Veterans Hall), wildflower photography (February) and wild fire preparation (March).
 Partners for the exhibit include the Bancroft Gardens, the East Bay Regional Park District, the Mount Diablo Interpretive Association, Vai Schierholtz Photography and the San Ramon Valley Fire Protection District.
 The exhibit is underwritten by the Lesher Foundation.

-For over 20 years, international award-winning photographers Rob Badger and Nita Winter have worked to capture California’s vanishing wildflowers, bringing awareness to the beauty of the Golden State as well as to the dangers facing our natural habitats from climate change.
-All geographic regions of California are highlighted in this stunning show, from the high alpine "rock gardens" above 11,000 feet in the Sierra Nevada Mountains to Death Valley National Park's below-sea-level environment.
+or over 20 years, international award-winning photographers Rob Badger and Nita Winter have worked to capture California’s vanishing wildflowers, bringing awareness to the beauty of the Golden State as well as to the dangers facing our natural habitats from climate change.
+All geographic regions of California are highlighted in this stunning show, from the high alpine “rock gardens” above 11,000 feet in the Sierra Nevada Mountains to Death Valley National Park’s below-sea-level environment.

 Underwritten by: